What's a pending transaction?

-When you make a payment, the merchant will always process the transaction following two steps:
+When you make a payment, the merchant will always process the transaction in two steps:

-- Then the merchant will decide to debit your card or to cancel the payment.
+- - The merchant will then decide to debit your card, or cancel the payment.

-> If the card is debited, the payment line will appear within your payments of the month.
+- - If the card is debited correctly, the payment line will appear under your payments of the month.

->Otherwise, the payment was cancelled by the merchant and the related payment line will stay in the “Pending Transactions” section.
-The merchant will let the authorization expire (it can take up to 18 days).
+- - Otherwise, the payment is cancelled by the merchant and the related payment line will stay in the “Pending Transactions” section temporarily.
+The authorization is left to expire.

-☝️ When it comes to deposit, the merchant does a card imprint which is followed by the display of a “pending transaction” line on your Spendesk account.
-Once the service has been provided, the funds will be released and the related line will expire (it can take up to 18 days).
+☝️ When it comes to deposits, merchant take a card imprint.
+In Spendesk, you will notice a new “pending transaction” line on your account.
+Once the service has been paid for, the funds will be released and the related "pending transaction" will expire.

-🚨 Once a merchant has done a card imprint or debit your card, Spendesk isn't able to cancel the transaction as it's being processed by the supplier who's the only one able to do it.
-We advise contact him if you need to.
-Don't hesitate to reach out to our support team that can provide you with the information linked to the card used for the transaction.
+🚨 Once a merchant has taken a card imprint or debited your card, Spendesk isn't able to cancel the transaction: it's being processed by the supplier and they're the only ones able to cancel it.
+We advise you to contact the merchant if needed.
+Feel free to reach out to our support team if you require any additional detail about any specific transaction.

 🚨 Spendesk works exactly the same as a bank account.
-It displays the following transactions:
+We display the following transactions:

-- Those that are being processed or refused by the merchant in the "Pending Transactions" section of your "Payments" tab
+- - Transactions being processed or refused by the merchant show up under the "Pending Transactions" section of your ["Payments"] tab.

-- Those that were charged by the merchant in the "Payments of the month" section of your payments tab
+- - Transactions that were charged by the merchant show up under the "Payments of the month" section of your ["Payments"] tab